Now that you have an account and database set up, we can explore one of the key features of PlanetScale: branching.

 Now that the branch is initialized, let’s update the schema of our

-description column.
-Click the "Console" tab and run the following script.
+summary column.
+Click the "Console" tab, select the

 Before we merge these changes, let's double-check the

 main branch of the database and compare the structure of the same table.
-To quickly switch branches, click the branch name in the header and select "main" from the list.
+Run the following command in

 dev branch and haven’t merged the changes into

 On the "Overview" tab, you can now create a deploy request.
-Enter a comment (optional), then click "Create deploy request".
+Enter an optional comment, then click "Create deploy request".

 PlanetScale will automatically check to see if your changes can be deployed by comparing the schemas between the